top of page

 What are Ketamine Assisted Psychotherapy (KAP) sessions?

 KAP sessions are psychedelic therapy sessions where we are actively working with ketamine as a medicine to heal deeper traumas and explore the subconsciuous landscape.
-KAP sessions are between 90 minutes to two hours in length, and can take place either virtually or in my office.
+KAP sessions are between two to three hours in length, and can take place either virtually or in my office.
 In our sessions, you will be using ketamine lozenges prescribed to you by a doctor.
 I can make recommendations for med providers who are open to prescribing this medicine.

 What are psychedelic integration sessions?